eduar297/react-testing/README.md

 3. Run the command `npm install` to install the project dependencies.
 4. Run the command `npm start` to start the development server and open the application in your default browser.
 5. To build the application for production, run the command `npm run build`.
 This will generate a `dist` folder with the optimized files for deploying the application.

+This is a Luis tests, it should be commited to develop branch